mothur/mothur.github.io/_wiki/rarefaction.shared.md

     mothur > rarefaction.shared(shared=patient70.fn.shared, groups=70A-70B-70C-70D-70E-70F)

-Alternatively, if you want all of the pairwise comparisons you can either not include the group option or set it equal to \"all\".
+Alternatively, if you want all of the pairwise comparisons you can either not include the group option or set it equal to "all".

     mothur > rarefaction.shared(shared=patient70.fn.shared, calc=sharedobserved, groups=all)